 WARNING: Do not attempt to service, repair or modify the safety canopy system (if equipped), its fuses, the A-, B-, or C-pillar trim, or the headliner on a vehicle containing a safety canopy.
 See your Ford or Lincoln Mercury dealer.
+Failure to follow these instructions may result in personal injury.

-WARNING: To reduce risk of injury, do not obstruct or place objects in the deployment path of the inflatable Safety Canopy.
+MARNING: To reduce risk of injury, do not obstruct or place objects in the deployment path of the inflatable safety canopy.